About Bluetongue

 Sources of virus - Infected Culicoides.

-The bluetongue situation in the EU has considerably changed in recent times with incursions of new serotypes, namely of serotype 8 (in an area of the Union where outbreaks have never been reported before and which was not considered at risk of bluetongue) and also of serotype 1 of the virus in southern Europe.
+The bluetongue situation in the EU has considerably changed over the last decades, with incursions of new serotypes, namely of serotype 8 (in an area of the Union where outbreaks have never been reported before and which was not considered at risk of bluetongue) and also of serotype 1 of the virus in southern Europe, and more recently serotype 3 in many EU Member States and serotypes 5 and 12.